No. 306 Polish Fighter Squadron

-No. 306 "Toruń" Polish Fighter Squadron (306 Dywizjon Myśliwski "Toruński") was one of several Polish squadrons in the Royal Air Force (RAF) during the Second World War.
-It was formed as part of an agreement between the Polish Government in Exile and the United Kingdom in 1940.
+No. 306 "Toruń" Polish Fighter Squadron (306 Dywizjon Myśliwski "Toruński") was a Polish fighter squadron formed in Great Britain as part of an agreement between the Polish Government in Exile and the United Kingdom in 1940.
+It was one of 15 squadrons of the Polish Air Force in exile that served alongside the Royal Air Force in World War II.

 History

-Formed on 28 August 1940 at RAF Church Fenton, the squadron inherited the traditions, along with the emblem and a large part of the initial crew, of the pre-war Polish Torunian Fighter Squadron.
+Formed on 29 August 1940 at RAF Church Fenton, the squadron inherited the traditions, along with the emblem and a large part of the initial crew, of the pre-war Polish Torunian Fighter Squadron.
 The bear climbing a tree (Coat of arms of Madrid) was an emblem of the No. 605 (County of Warwick) Squadron, the unit of the first (British) commander of the new squadron, F/Cdr.
 Douglas Scott.

-Throughout its existence, the squadron claimed 68 confirmed kills, 16½ probable and an additional 26 damaged.
-In addition, the crews of the 306 downed 59 enemy V1 flying bombs.
-It was disbanded in December 1946 after the end of World War II.
+In the course of its existence, the squadron claimed 68 confirmed kills, 16½ probable, and 26 damaged.
+Moreover, the crews of the 306 brought down 59 V1 flying bombs.
+It was disbanded on 6 January 1947 after the end of World War II.